dszp/NetSapiensAPI/README.md

 This module requires PowerShell 7.0 or later, but should be cross-platform.

+This module is based on the NetSapiens ns-api version 1 as defined at https://api.netsapiens.com/ns-api/webroot/apidoc/.

 ## Installation

 Place the `NetSapiensAPI` module folder next to your script files if not installing through official PowerShell means.
 The module is required to be in the same directory as any scripts using it.